What does it take to be a part of Mississippi State Guard?

 Each year, generally in the spring or early summer, the entire MSSG comes together for Annual Training which is an intense 5-day training period where we practice and refine the developed skills when called upon to assist our fellow citizens in time of need.

-To receive a commission as an officer, you must have held a commission in the armed forces of the United States, or possess a four-year degree from an accredited institution of higher learning, and possess skills and education required by the MSSG.
-Individuals with no prior military service must complete the Officer Candidate Course prior to commissioning.
+To receive a commission as an officer, you must have held a commission in the armed forces of the United States, or officer candidates must possess a four-year degree from an accredited institution of higher learning, and possess skills and education required by the MSSG.
+Candidates with no prior military service must complete Initial Entry Training (IET) and successfully pass the Officer Candidate Course prior to commissioning.

-The MSSG is a volunteer, self-funded, self-equipped military unit which means you will be responsible for punching the required uniforms and equipment needed for deployment.
+The MSSG is a volunteer, self-funded, self-equipped military unit which means you will be responsible for purchasing the required uniforms and equipment needed for deployment.

 As a member when you have completed the required training, you must be willing and available to deploy anywhere in the state when ordered to do so by the Adjutant General.
 When called, you will be eligible to receive State Active Duty pay and travel allowance as stipulated in the Mississippi Code.